yassineCherifi/myprojectmanager-DEV/README.md

 # myprojectmanager-DEV
-Myprojectmanager : a system that facilitate the management of projects using the agile process framework SCRUM
+A system that facilitate the management of projects using the agile process framework SCRUM

 Backlog